Lifelong SEND Support.

 Following her father's death, Sharron made the decision not to return to corporate life.
 Instead, she launched SEND and Beyond — not because it was easy, but because she understood just how hard the journey is for families like hers.
 Her story reflects the reality so many SEND parents face: forced to change careers, not out of choice, but out of survival — and choosing to use that experience to help others find strength, clarity and support.

-Utilising training and experience in psychotherapy and psychosocial crisis response.
-Nuala has developed and delivered a range of training and resources to support families and professionals in a range of settings and services.
+Utilising training and experience in psychotherapy and psychosocial, major incident and crisis response, Nuala has developed and delivered a range of training and resources to support families and professionals in a range of settings and services.

 Nuala is well versed in pre and post trauma defences and response, PTSD, reactive attachment, foetal alcohol syndrome, anxiety, neurodiversity, emotion-based demand avoidance and school engagement.